BAAI-Agents/Cradle/docs/envs/new_game.md

 ### 3. Implement the game's prompt

-For Skylines, prompts for various modules like information gathering and self-reflection are defined in the res/skylines/prompts/templates directory.
+For Cities: Skylines, prompts for various modules like information gathering and self-reflection are defined in the res/skylines/prompts/templates directory.
 We recommend directly copying these prompts to the new game directory and modifying the prompts for each module according to the new game.

 **It is worth mentioning that since each game is different, the prompts may be entirely different.
 However, we provide a unified prompt framework, and users can modify the prompts according to this format**.